johanley/postscript-notes/README.md

 "Names do not *have* values, unlike variable or procedure names in other programming languages.
 However, names can be *associated* with values in dictionaries."

 By default, names are bound *late*: the system looks up the value (in the namespace/dictionary stack) associated with an executable name only at execution-time, when a procedure is invoked.
-The `bind` operator changes this behaviour, but only for the *operators* in a proc (and not procs).
+The `bind` operator changes this behaviour, but only for the *operators* in a proc (and on not other procs that the given proc will invoke).
-At the time the `bind` operator executes on a proc, it can modify its contents by replacing its operator names within it with the associated values *at the time the bind is executed*.
+At the time the `bind` operator executes on a proc, it can modify its contents, by replacing operator names within it with the associated values *at the time the bind is executed*.
-This also applies to all procs *called by* the given proc, to arbitrary depth.
+This also applies to all procs *called by* the given proc, to an arbitrary depth.

 Benefits of `bind`:
 * it avoids possible changes to the definition of operators in the namespace, between the definiton of a proc and its execution.